B02.09 Wide Boy

 2000 The Essential (Track 5 - 3:19)

-FOUR different video versions of "Wide Boy" can be found...
+FIVE different video versions of "Wide Boy" can be found...

-All of them are based on the 7" version...
+The first four of them are based on the 7" version...

-(They doen't have the echo "You're just a wide boy [a wide boy... a wide boy... a wide boy...]").
+(They don't have the echo "You're just a wide boy [a wide boy... a wide boy... a wide boy...]").

-A shorter version of the same video can be watched HERE (3:22)
+Il can be watched HERE (3:22)

-Well, here comes the tricky part...
+But here comes the tricky part...

-BUT...
-The main keyboard that can be heard throughout the song is much lower.
+Even though this version is also a "longer" version with the 2:20 music-less introduction, the main keyboard that can be heard throughout the song is much lower.

 The starting note from the keyboard was even cut off the song.